The Sleepwalkers (2019 film)

-The Sleepwalkers (Los sonámbulos) is a 2019 Argentine drama film directed by Paula Hernández.
+The Sleepwalkers (Los sonámbulos) is a 2019 drama film written and directed by Paula Hernández.
+The film received the Silver Condor award for Best Film from the Argentine Film Critics Association in 2021.
 It was selected as the Argentine entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.
-It received the Silver Condor award for Best Film from the Argentine Film Critics Association in 2021.

 Synopsis

 Tensions arise in a family while they are on their summer holiday in Argentina.